Computer Aided Manufacturing of Materials (CAM CNC Machining)

 Contact: John Walsh

-€700 payable directly to LIT upon registration.
+€700 payable directly to TUS upon registration.

 Additional City and Guilds Assessment fees and registration fee will also apply.
 These fees will be collected by the exams office during the course of the programme.